- Who: Jeong Mo Yang (A.K.A Mr. Mo)

 Did you have any moments of doubt before you created & launched your course?

-I believe doubt and fear is the doorway to any new adventure.
 So I consider it normal to feel those emotions.
 In fact, when I don’t face any of those emotions, it might very well mean that I’m not growing and learning.

 What made you turn around and do it anyway?